Managing in New Zealand

 Because of New Zealand's isolation for 80 million years, much of the flora and fauna are unique to the island.
 A good example of this is the Kiwi, a flightless bird that has become a national icon (New Zealanders often refer to themselves as "Kiwis.")

-The World Bank has rated New Zealand as one of the most business-friendly nations in the world, and the government has worked hard to make the country attractive to foreign investors.
+The World Bank has previously rated New Zealand as one of the most business-friendly nations in the world, and the government has worked hard to make the country attractive to foreign investors.
 As a result, many large organizations have a presence here, and this has created a stable and thriving workforce.
+In August 2018, however, the New Zealand government announced that it would be banning foreign investors from buying property in a bid to curb skyrocketing house prices, with average costs rising by 60 percent over the past decade alone.

 As of July 2011, all employers are required to have an employment agreement with their workers.
 Employees do not have to sign these, but they must receive a copy.